bitlab-tech/sequence_analysis_security-study/5_k-mers_snp-call_tfhe/README.md

 This POC demonstrates a method where:
 1. The **patient splits their genomic sequence** into k-mers (subsequences of length `k`).
-2. The **k-mers are hashed and encrypted** on the client side using homomorphic encryption.
+2. The **k-mers are encoded and encrypted** on the client side using homomorphic encryption.
 3. The **encrypted k-mers are sent to a server**, which holds the SNP panel data.
 4. The **server performs homomorphic comparisons** to check for matches between the patient's k-mers and the SNP panel k-mers.
 5. The **encrypted results** of the comparison are returned to the patient, who then decrypts and analyzes them.